-If the underwriters exercise their option to purchase additional shares in full, our pro forma as adjusted net tangible book value per share after this offering would be \$ per share, representing an immediate increase in pro forma as adjusted net tangible book value per share of \$ to existing stockholders and immediate dilution in pro forma as adjusted net tangible book value per share of \$ to new investors purchasing common stock in this offering, assuming an initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+If the underwriters exercise their option to purchase additional shares in full, our pro forma as adjusted net tangible book value per share after this offering would be \$5.22 per share, representing an immediate increase in pro forma as adjusted net tangible book value per share of \$2.57 to existing stockholders and immediate dilution in pro forma as adjusted net tangible book value per share of \$9.78 to new investors purchasing common stock in this offering, at the initial public offering price of \$15.00 per share, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
 If any shares are issued upon exercise of outstanding options, you will experience further dilution.

 The following table summarizes, as of September 30, 2017, on the pro forma as adjusted basis described above, the differences between the number of shares of common stock purchased from us, the total consideration paid to us and the average price per share paid by existing stockholders and by new investors purchasing shares of common stock in this offering.
-The calculation below is based on an assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, before deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us:
+The calculation below is based on the initial public offering price of \$15.00 per share, before deducting underwriting discounts and commissions and estimated offering expenses payable by us:

-Shares Purch hased Total Conside eration Avera ge Price

-Number Percent Amount Percent Per Share

-Existing stockholders 27,566,567 % \$65,000,008 % \$ 2.36

-New investors \$

-Total 100.0% \$ 100.0%
+Shares Purc chased Total Consider ation Avera age Price Number Percent Amount Percent Per Share Existing stockholders 21,529,648 79.16% \$ 65,000,008 43.33% \$ 3.02 New investors 5,666,667 20.84 85,000,005 56.67 \$ 15.00 Total 27,196,315 100.0% \$150,000,013 100.0%